Dr. Panos Bouzianis, CPsychol

 WHEN TO START THERAPY

-You may be going through relational problems, a lack of drive, anxiety, stress, feelings of failure, powerlessness, guilt or shame, loneliness, loss, or have been a victim of injustice, discrimination, trauma or abuse.
-When you wish you had more control over repeating patterns or to reclaim what has been lost, then it is time for therapy.
+You may be going through burnout, relational problems, a lack of drive, anxiety, stress, feelings of failure, powerlessness, guilt or shame, loneliness, loss, or have been a victim of injustice, discrimination, trauma or abuse.
+When you wish you had more understanding and control over repeating patterns, or to find more acceptance and peace with loss, then it is time for therapy.

 WHY THERAPY?